 |Initial Release Date||April 19, 2012|

-Starting off our list of the best JRPGs is a game that introduced me to the series.
+Starting off our list of the best JRPGs is the very game that introduced me to the series.
 This entry takes place 2000 years after the original Fire Emblem.
 After being found in a field with no recollection of your past, you must aid your fellow companions in defeating the Risen.
 Just like in the previous installments, you can fully customize your character.
-Moreover, the customization options are diverse, allowing a more intimate experience for the player.
+The customization options are diverse, allowing a more intimate experience for the player.
 Being able to change different hairstyles, gender, eye shape, and much more is very appreciated by fans of customization like myself.